Organisation of the School

 The pastoral care of children is the responsibility of the Headteacher, but in most cases such responsibility is delegated to the Class Teachers who attend to day to day problems as they arise.
 Support Assistants also have an important role to play in ensuring the well-being of pupils.
 If children become ill during the school day, parents will be informed if this is possible.
 If parents are unavailable the alternative emergency contact numbers will be used.

 Class Teachers should be notified if a child is receiving any kind of medication, or needs special treatment.
 However we are not allowed to administer any medication to children so parents should not send in medicines or ointments.
 The only exception is for children with chronic conditions such as asthma, or anaphylaxis, when Ventolin, other inhalers, or Epi-pens need to be kept readily accessible.
-However before long coach trips parents are advised to administer travel sickness pills to their children to prevent them being sick on the coach, as this can be very upsetting both for them and for the other children sitting nearby.
+However, before long coach trips parents are advised to administer travel sickness pills to their children to prevent them being sick on the coach, as this can be very upsetting both for them and for the other children sitting nearby.
+We endeavour to do our best for any children who have a chronic or long term illness, which will be dealt with sensitively and on a individualised basis, please speak to the Class Teachers in the first instance in this regard.

 The school has a statutory responsibility to safeguard children and will appropriately share any concerns about children’s welfare, possible abuse or neglect.
 The Designated Person responsible for Child Protection is the Headteacher.
 The school takes Health and Safety seriously and regularly reviews its provision and practice to ensure both adults and children are kept safe.
 We are always pleased to receive any information from parents that increases understanding of the child, together with appropriate updating.

 Sometimes children have to be absent from school because of illness.
-In these cases an email or written note should be sent into school upon the child's return explaining the absence.
+In these cases please inform the school office on the first day of absence.
+Please note that children suffering from sickness and/or diarrhoea should not return to school until 48 hours after the last episode.
 Parents are not authorised to take their children out of school for any other reason without the permission of the Headteacher.
 Parents are no longer permitted to take their annual holiday within term time The Department for Education has very strict guidelines for ensuring pupil attendance in schools.
 The attendance rates for Bledlow Ridge School are very high, because of the support we receive from parents both in ensuring their children attend school regularly, and in preventing unauthorised absence.